Preserving your fertility

 This type of treatment can also be beneficial for those who may experience damaged ovaries where the ovaries cannot produce the important hormones such as oestrogen and progesterone.
 This may be a result of ovarian cysts (such as endometriomas).
 Ovarian tissue preservation can help with hormone production.
 When the tissue is preserved prior to this, the healthy tissue can be re-implanted after treatment to restore these hormones.

-Sadly, not all those with endometriosis are entitled to these treatments funded by the NHS.
-We are hopeful for those with endometriosis who's fertility is at risk to be considered for fertility preservation treatments in the near future.
+Sadly, not all those with Endometriosis are entitled to these treatments funded by the NHS.
+We are hopeful for those with Endometriosis whose fertility is at risk to be considered for fertility preservation treatments in the near future.